juanroesel/avalanche-ds/README.md

 To properly run this notebook, please follow these steps:

-1. Navigate to the root folder and set up a conda environment named `ds-interview`
+1. Clone this repository and navigate to the root folder.
+Once there, set up a conda environment named `ds-interview`

 ````
 $  conda create -n ds-interview python=3.8
 ````

-2. Activate the environment
+2. Activate the virtual environment
 ````
 $ conda activate ds-interview
 ````